GDPR

 1. Professional networks (LinkedIn, Xing)

-Generally permitted, because these profiles are created specifically for professional exchange and are publicly accessible.
-The candidate puts them online for the exact purpose of being seen by potential employers.
+Generally permitted, because these profiles are intentionally created for professional exchange and are publicly accessible.
+The applicant puts them online precisely so that potential employers can see them.

 What employers may review: